 A client asked for clarification on a few suggestions I’d queued for their project.
-While I don’t offer any background, this article is still informative.
+While I don’t offer much background, this article is still informative.
 Partially edited to protect the innocent.

 What is Google Page Rank?
 How do I measure it?

-I use a Firefox page rank plugin to tell me the PR of any page I visit.
+I use to use a Firefox page rank plugin to tell me the PR of any page I visit.
 But you can also use web tools like this one

 Typesetting and typography: What are they and should I care?

 Typography… I’ll just talk around it a bit.
-That restaurant menu link I sent:
+Here’s an old-as-dirt webpage restaurant menu which

-represents the last time I tried to do something neat with fonts, layouts and spacing.
-It’s from a few years ago (largely stolen from here) and I was on a tight budget.
-But while it’s far from perfect, it uses fonts, font sizes, font colors, font spacing, kerning, etc. in an attempt to present information in a sensible and easy to read format.
+represents the last time (written in 2010!)
+I tried to do something neat with fonts, layouts and spacing.
+It’s from a few years ago and I was on a tight budget.
+But while it’s far from perfect, it uses fonts, font sizes, font colors, font spacing, kerning, justification, etc. in an attempt to present information in a sensible and easy to read format.

 The example cited even conveys some subtle branding – with the Italian color scheme.
-We could display the same information with stock fonts, stock spacing, stock (black) colors, etc., and it would look different… worse.
+We could display the same information with stock fonts, excess centering, stock (black) colors, etc., and it would look different… worse.
 The information conveyed wouldn’t be as attractive.
-Visitors would read it less, and other nastiness! 😉
+Visitors would read it less, and other nastiness!

 Another Typography Example